fechanique/cordova-plugin-fcm/README.md

     console.error(error);
   },
   ios9Support: {
-    timeout: 10,  // How long it will wait for a decision from the user
+    timeout: 10,  // How long it will wait for a decision from the user before returning `false`
     interval: 0.3 // How long between each permission verification }
 );